Remley Point Cemetery

 Remley Point Cemetery (also known as Scanlonville Cemetery) is a cemetery located in the Scanlonville community in Mt.
 Pleasant, South Carolina.
 It contains 41 marked graves ranging from 1867 to 1989, but residents claim there may be over 1,000 people, largely African American, buried there.
 It was added to the National Register of Historic Places in 2002.

-In 1999, Tom and Victoria Rogers purchased the three-acre cemetery with the intention of incorporating it into a broader homestead development.
-In 2001, the Rogers instituted legal proceedings to have the graves relocated in order to construct their home; however, they subsequently withdrew their application when residents of Scanlonville initiated legal action to prevent the move.
-Following the resubmission of this request in 2005, a judge determined that this historically significant cemetery could not be developed.
+In 1999, the 3-acre cemetery was purchased by Tom and Victoria Rogers, who planned to use the property as part of a larger homestead.
+In 2001, the Rogers filed to relocate the graves so that they could build their home, but withdrew the request when residents of Scanlonville sued to block the relocation.
+Following a renewal of that request, in 2005 a judge ruled that the historical cemetery could not be developed.